morilac/SageDaysSD/README.md

 # SageDaysSD
-Code and files related to Scattering Diagrams for Sage Days 64.5
+Code and files related to computations of scattering diagrams for Sage Days 64.5